danielsauter/rapid-android-development/chapter1.md

 <!-- MISSING IMAGE HERE -->

-#####We edit Processing code directly within the Processing IDE sketch window, as shown here.
+#####Figure 1: The Processing IDE.
+We edit Processing code directly within the Processing IDE sketch window, as shown here.

 Since you've launched the application for the first time, Processing has just created a sketchbook folder for you, which is located in ```Documents``` on the hard drive, independent of the OS you are developing on.
 I recommend you save all your sketches to this location.
 Then Processing can list them for you within the IDE (click the "Open..." toolbar button).
 Also, when you update to future versions of Processing, the sketchbook loads up exactly the same way as before.